NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Select a region on the map, search for AST_L1A, and choose ``ASTER L1A Reconstructed Unprocessed Instrument Data V003``.
 (The same interface can be used to obtain pre-existing ASTER DEMs.)
+If too many results are shown, narrow down the choices by using a range in time or deselecting unwanted items manually.
+Examining the data thumbnails is helpful, to exclude those with clouds, etc. Then click to download.

-There are two important things to keep in mind when ordering the data.
+There are two important things to keep in mind.
 First, at the very last step, when finalizing the order options, choose GeoTIFF as the data format, rather than HDF-EOS.
 This way the images and metadata will come already extracted from the HDF file.

 Second, note that ASP cannot process ASTER Level 1B images, as those images lack camera information.